Wishville

 Wishville is the fifth and final studio album by English alternative rock band Catherine Wheel, released 23 May 2000 by Columbia Records.
 It was the band's only album not to feature bassist Dave Hawes, who was fired prior to its recording.
 Without a permanent bassist, the band focused on guitar-centered hard rock arrangements.
-The album's single was "Sparks Are Gonna Fly".
+The album's only single was "Sparks Are Gonna Fly".

 Release

 Wishville was also released in a deluxe edition featuring special packaging and a second CD of live recordings, recorded live 11 July 2000 in New York.

 Reception

 Wishville has received a mixed-to-negative reaction from critics.

 A negative review came from AllMusic, which wrote: "You'd be hard pressed to get the Catherine Wheel of 1992 or even 1997 to do more than sneeze at the majority of the album.
 Most of these songs wouldn't have seen the mixing process at any earlier point in their career. [...]
 Though the record contains some of the most spartan arrangements the band has composed, much of it seems forced and awkward.
 The lyrics are no help, containing Rob Dickinson's weakest songwriting."
 Pitchforks review was highly negative, describing it as "absolutely terrible, a total abomination".